CEA 2023: San Antonio

-- A-V equipment and any form of special accommodation must be requested at the time of proposal submission.
-CEA can provide DVD players, overhead projectors, data projectors, and CD/cassette players, but not computers or Internet access.
-If you have attended CEA before and are willing to serve as a session moderator for a panel other than your own, please indicate so on your submission.
+- If you have attended CEA before and are willing to serve as a session moderator for a panel other than your own, please indicate so on your submission.

 - If you are submitting a pre-formed panel with multiple participants, kindly create a user ID for each proposed participant.

 - To preserve time for discussion, CEA limits all presentations to 15 minutes.